Mosquito Lifespan, Life Cycle & What It Means for Mosquito Control

 1. Temperature

-Mosquitoes are cold blooded insects, means they are devoid of a constant body temperature, it means that their body can’t generate heat.
+Mosquitoes are cold blooded insects, and are devoid of a constant body temperature, it means that their body can’t generate heat.
 And so their body temperature and growth process completely depends on surrounding’s temperature.
-Higher temperature can accelerate their development process and thus ultimately their lifespan gets shortened.
-While cooler temperatures can slow down their metabolic processes and increase their lifespan.

 2. Humidity